 It must have been this longing that inspired Joseph Mohr, the assistant priest in Mariapfarr, a small village in the Salzburg region, to write a poem.
 In six verses he told the Christmas story as it had taken place one “Silent Night”.

 A primary school teacher named Franz Xaver Gruber was living nearby in the neighboring village of Arnsdorf.
 Gruber was the organist for the church in Oberndorf, where he met the priest Joseph Mohr who had written the poem.

-The priest seems to have been impressed by Franz Xaver Gruber’s musical talent, and on Christmas Eve, 1818 asked him to set a poem he had written to music.
+The priest seems to have been impressed by the teacher’s musical talent, and on Christmas Eve, 1818 asked him to set a poem he had written to music.
 Gruber wrote the melody on the very same day.

-As the church in Oberndorf was not yet fully furnished, Gruber was unable to write the melody for organ accompaniment.
+As the small church in Oberndorf did not have an organ, Gruber was unable to write the melody for a traditional organ accompaniment.

 Silent Night and the Missing Organ